cv-net/Caterpillar-Safe-Vegetables/README.md

 Find definitions for the following concepts.
 Translate each definition into your own words.

 * CSV
+    * Comma separated values.
+A file for storing data with rows, and columns separated by commas
 * Header
+    * An array of values that acts as a header for each csv column
 * Record
+    * A CSV row
 * Delimiter
+    * A way of separating values, e.g. a comma or tab

 ## Part 2: Read